gigirassy/testingapollo/content/services.md

 *   [SafeTwitch](https://twitch.blitzw.in): A Twitch frontend without tracking!
 *   [Binternet](https://pin.blitzw.in): Browse the unhinged world of Pinterest without tracking!
 *   [Quetre](https://q.blitzw.in): Browse bad opinions on Quetre without tracking!
+*   [Intelluctual](https://genius.blitzw.in): Browse song lyrics without tracking!

   I also run a Snowflake proxy, with a capacity of 5 and a port range of 62950-63000.
 This allows people in censored countries to use parts of the internet at no cost or risk to me.

 ### Specs:
 Both are named after TFA characters.
 Cliffjumper, my former small VPS, has been retired.